Andreas Voßkuhle: Judge on the Federal Constitutional Court, 2008–2020

 In May 2008, Voßkuhle became the vice-president of the Federal Constitutional Court of Germany and the chairman of its second senate.
 He was the second choice of the SPD, after their initial candidate, Horst Dreier, was rejected by the CDU because of his position regarding stem cell research and torture.
 When the mandate of the former President of the Court, Hans-Jürgen Papier ended in 2010, Voßkuhle became the youngest President in the history of the Federal Constitutional Court of Germany.

 In February 2012, Chancellor Angela Merkel offered Voßkuhle the opportunity to succeed Christian Wulff as President of Germany, after the president's resignation.
 He later declined the offer.

 The term of office of a judge on the Federal Constitutional Court is 12 years and cannot be extended.
 Therefore, his term ended in June 2020.

 Later career

 Since 2022, following an appointment by Chancellor Olaf Scholz, Voßkuhle has been serving on a three-member panel (alongside Norbert Lammert and Krista Sager) to assess potential conflicts of interest, requiring senior German officials from the chancellor to deputy ministers to observe a cooling-off period if they want to quit the government for a job in business.

 Controversy

 After Norbert Lammert, the President of the Bundestag, criticized the court's 2009 ruling on the Treaty of Lisbon, Voßkuhle wrote in an essay for the daily newspaper Süddeutsche Zeitung that Lammert's statements were "strong words for a non-lawyer" and hardly served to "foster a culture of respect."
 Lammert eventually came around and upon "second reading" declared the court's ruling "a brilliant legal concept."

 Personal life

-He is married.
-His wife is Eva Voßkuhle.
+Voßkuhle is married to fellow lawyer Eva Voßkuhle.
 They do not have any children.